TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 Path is the path to js file.

 **Field: `body` (`string`)**
-Body is the js function to execute encoded in base64 format.
+Body represents the js function body content.
+It is stored in base64 format.

 **Field: `proxyOnError` (`boolean`)**
 ProxyOnError proxies if virtual endpoint errors out.